Compare Australian credit cards side-by-side to find the right card for you.

 How can you find the right frequent flyer credit card?

-- Which frequent flyer program is involved?
-Most cards are tied directly to a specific scheme, most commonly Qantas Frequent Flyer or Virgin Velocity.
+- Which frequent flyer program is available?
+Some credit cards are tied directly to a specific airline rewards scheme, such as Qantas Frequent Flyer or Virgin Velocity.
+Others allow you to transfer credit card reward points to partner frequent flyer programs, such as American Express Membership Rewards or Westpac Altitude Rewards cards.

-- Compare the earn rate The earn rate is the number of points you earn per dollar spent.
+- Compare the earn rate.
+The earn rate is the number of points you earn per $1 spent.
 Also check whether there's a cap on how many points you can earn each month or each year.

 - Other valuable features.
 What other features do you want from your card?
-Are there any bonus points on offer, or an annual fee waiver?
+Are there any bonus points on offer, complimentary insurance, airport lounge passes or an annual fee waiver?

 Compare Frequent Flyer Credit Cards